 Plot: The Autobots remain on Earth to help the Government search and destroy Decepticons.
 Eventually they learn of an ancient enemy leader that plans to arrive on Earth and is in search of an energy source in which Sam Witwicky holds the key to finding.

 When I walk into a Michael Bay film, I understand that the basic elements of plot and character development are flushed down the toilet, but one thing I don’t expect is to be completely and utterly bored out of my mind.
 That’s what happened when I saw Transformers: Revenge of the Fallen.
 The first movie is decent.
 It’s solid action and the humor was tolerable and even sometimes funny.
 But this sequel…it’s just atrocious.
-Its elementary school humor, it’s cluttered with robots, but the worst part is that it moves so damn slow!
+It’s elementary school humor, it’s cluttered with robots, but the worst part is that it moves so damn slow!
 I wanted to take a nap.

 So what made the first Transformers work?
 The robots were handled very well.
-They are eased into the story and we get a sense of who they are.
+They were eased into the story and we get a sense of who they are.
 There are a few choice Autobots and Decepticons and we accepted them as an audience.
 This made us appreciate the battles.
 In this one, it’s just a complete mess of robots from each side and I don’t even know what the hell is going on.
-Who’s fighting who!
+Who’s fighting who?!
 The only one I know for sure who I’m looking at is Optimus Prime, the Autobot leader.
-So as good as the battles are in this movie, it doesn’t fricking matter, because I had to focus all my energy concentrating on who everyone was.
+So as good as the battles are in this movie, it doesn’t matter because I had to focus all my energy concentrating on who everyone was.
 This is a Michael Bay movie, stop making me think.

 So all in all, for a movie about robots fighting, it’s excruciatingly boring.
-If they cut 45 minutes to an hour, it would have been decent entertainment.
-A lot people gave X-Men Origins: Wolverine a hard time, but that was an okay film for two reasons.
-First, it moved at a quick pace.
-It was in and out.
+If they cut forty-five minutes to an hour, it would have been decent entertainment.
+A lot people gave X-Men Origins: Wolverine a hard time, but that was an okay film for two reasons: First, it moved at a quick pace.
 Secondly, it never hampered down into juvenile humor territory like this one did.

 Rating.
 3.5 out of 10.